Australia, NZ dollars rebound as rate view helps risk assets

 SYDNEY, Aug 24 (Reuters) - The Australian and New Zealand dollars enjoyed a much needed respite on Thursday, after weak global economic data raised hopes that central banks may not need to tighten much more, lifting risk assets and driving bond yields lower.

-Having wallowed near lows for much of this week on concerns over China's slowdown and a buoyant U.S. dollar, the two currencies found support after weak U.S. and European business activity suggest rate hikes are working to cool inflation.
+Having wallowed near lows for much of the week on concern about China's slowdown and a buoyant U.S. dollar, the two currencies found support after weak U.S. and European business activity fuelled concern about economic growth amid the most synchronised global tightening campaign.

-That added to a shift to the recent trading narrative that rates would have to stay higher for longer given a slew of strong data showed an acceleration in the U.S. economy.
+In particular, the prospect of a sharp slowdown in Europe led investors to scale back interest rate expectations.

+Markets now see a spilt chance that the European Central Bank might hold rates steady next month, after favouring an increase before.
+Interest rates in Britain are now seen peaking closer to 5.75%, rather than hitting 6%.
+0#ECBWATCH, 0#BOEWATCH

 TD Securities on Thursday entered a long trade on the Australian dollar, targeting a 4% move over the next two months to $0.6740, as stretched short-term valuations suggest a reversal is imminent.